 - Radiation – Radiation is almost always recommended after surgery during this stage, helping to destroy any remaining cancer cells in the chest or lymph nodes, and prevent them from spreading further.

 - Hormone therapy – As with other stages, hormone therapy may be recommended depending on your HER2 status and hormone receptor status.
 This type of therapy may also be recommended before surgery and alongside chemotherapy, and likely continue after surgery and beyond.

-Stage 3 breast cancer treatment timeline
+What is the Stage 3 breast cancer treatment timeline?

 The treatment timeline for Stage 3 breast cancer depends greatly on the severity, extent of spreading, the type of treatment you’re undergoing and how you’re responding to those treatments.
 For most Stage 3 cases, treatment can last anywhere from six to 12 months – with hormone therapy lasting many years after.

 In Stage 4, the breast cancer has metastasized, which means the disease has spread to distant parts of your body.
 When breast cancer spreads, it can often invade the lungs, liver and bones, sometimes making its way to the brain or other organs.

 What are the options for Stage 4 breast cancer treatment?